arjunkumar811/Digital-Meet.in/README.md

 # 🌌 Build a DIGITAL-MEET.in from Scratch

-Welcome to the **Metaverse** project — a full roadmap for building a decentralized 3D world with modern technologies.
+Welcome to the ** DIGITAL-MEET.in** project — a full roadmap for building a decentralized 3D world with modern technologies.

 ---

 ## ✨ Vision

-> Build a scalable Metaverse where users can explore, interact, own assets, and participate in a virtual economy.
+> Build a scalable  DIGITAL-MEET.in where users can explore, interact, own assets, and participate in a virtual economy.

 ---